eunchanity/dsp/lessons/statistics/2-4-cohens_d.md

 >> CohenEffectSize(firsts.totalwgt_lb,others.totalwgt_lb) = -0.088672927072602.
 This indicates that first babies are lighter than others.

 >> CohenEffectSize(firsts.prglngth, others.prglngth) = 0.028879044654449883.
-This indicates that first babies have longer pregnancies.
+This indicates that first babies have longer pregnancies than others.